shuruq25/TODO-List/README.md

 ### Usage 📖
-Add a Task: Enter a task description in the input field, select a priority, and click the "Add" button. ➕ Complete a Task: Click the checkbox next to a task to mark it as complete.
-Completed tasks will be visually indicated. ✅ Edit a Task: Click the "Edit" button next to a task to update its description. ✏️ Delete a Task: Click the "Delete" button next to a task to remove it from the list. 🗑️ View Task Counts: The counter will display the total number of tasks and the number of completed tasks. 📊 Contributing 🤝
+-  Add a Task: Enter a task description in the input field, select a priority, and click the "Add" button. ➕
+- Complete a Task: Click the checkbox next to a task to mark it as complete.
+Completed tasks will be visually indicated. ✅
+- Edit a Task: Click the "Edit" button next to a task to update its description. ✏️
+- Delete a Task: Click the "Delete" button next to a task to remove it from the list. 🗑️
+- View Task Counts: The counter will display the total number of tasks and the number of completed tasks. 📊